Forbidden fruit: Apple

+Azzan Yadin-Israel argues that the identification of the forbidden fruit with an apple first appears in medieval French art of the 12th century.
+According to Yadin-Israel, Latin authors frequently referred to the forbidden fruit as pōmum, a Latin word meaning "fruit".
+From this term derived the Old French word pom (modern French pomme), which originally also meant "fruit", but in later times the word took on the narrower meaning of "apple", leading medieval artists to represent the fruit as an apple.

+An additional influence may have been the golden apple motif in Classical myth, such as the Apple of Discord, described in the Iliad.

-According to the Bible, there is nothing to show the forbidden fruit of the tree of knowledge was necessarily an apple.
+Nothing in the Bible indicates that the forbidden fruit of the Tree of Knowledge was an apple.

 The larynx, specifically the laryngeal prominence that joins the thyroid cartilage, in the human throat is noticeably more prominent in males and was consequently called an Adam's apple, from a notion that it was caused by the forbidden fruit getting stuck in Adam's throat as he swallowed it.

 Grape

 Rabbi Meir says that the fruit was a grape, made into wine.
 The Zohar explains similarly that Noah attempted (but failed) to rectify the sin of Adam by using grape wine for holy purposes.
 The midrash of Bereishit Rabah states that the fruit was grape, or squeezed grapes (perhaps alluding to wine).
 Chapter 4 of 3 Baruch, also known as the Greek Apocalypse of Baruch, designates the fruit as the grape.
 3 Baruch is a first to third century text that is either Christian or Jewish with Christian interpolations.